mkokonyan/shoppingbasket/README.md

     - [ ] Password: admin12345

     <p>
-    <strong> Note that Admin account is always first and only in database </strong>
+    <strong> Note that Admin account is always first and only entity in database </strong>
     </p>

   * User account with big balance: